e-hengirmen/Basic-number-captcha-solver/README.md

 Lastly the digit images are fed to CNN to train it.

+This captcha solver was developed to be used in and currently being used in [metu-NTE-scraper](https://github.com/e-hengirmen/metu-NTE-scraper) to get around METU's student portal captcha protection for course capacity checks https://student.metu.edu.tr/.

 # CNN Model Description
 I trained a CNN using TensorFlow to classify images of captcha digits after digit extraction.
 The model consists of 2 convolutional layers and pooling layers followed by a fully connected layer.
 I trained the model on a dataset of 10000 captcha images which was later on divided into 60000 digit images and achieved a test accuracy of 99.8% on a 12000 digit img test set.